mlava/docx-upload-render/README.md

 If your document is a single page the buttons will not appear.

 With many thanks to [@dvargas92495](https://github.com/dvargas92495) and [@mdroidian](https://github.com/mdroidian) for their brilliant work and community contribution of https://github.com/RoamJS/roamjs-components.
 None of my extensions that use react components would be possible without their generosity.

+**Limitations:**
+- this extension allows you to preview docx files, but not edit them.
+AFAIK there are no nodejs packages that will render a docx file in React that would allow editing to occur.